Gmukoro/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command to display current working directory
+contents list of your current directory